yeyimilk/deep-learning-for-manatee-counting/DETAILS_README.md

 	go into `src/drop_images` folder and run
   `python extract_features.py $your_image_folder$`

   By running this command, for each of the image in the folder, its features are extracted from the image and saved into a `.pickle` file which has the same name with the image.
 These `.pickle` files are saved in the new folder of `feature_data` which is a subfolder where your run the command.
+(These files are bigger more than 100MB)

 * **Calculate the distance of the images**